We know that protein and energy are the two key nutrients that help keep our residents active and independent.

 - Using ground nuts and seeds in baking is a great way of boosting magnesium

-Residents who might be low
+Residents who might be low in magnesium

 - People with Type 1 or 2 Diabetes